jonasbohmann/democraciv-discord-bot/README.md

 ```
 Add the token of your Discord App like above.
 Then, run `client.py`.

+To use all of the bot's features, set the `democracivServerID` in `config.json` to a guild ID that the bot is in.

 #### Twitch

 If you want to use the Twitch announcements feature, you have to get an API key from [here](https://dev.twitch.tv/console/apps)